 Cost of healthcare in Istanbul

-Public healthcare is subsidised through the Social Security Institution (SGK), which covers employed residents and their dependents.
-SGK provides access to government hospitals and some private facilities at discounted rates.
-However, public hospitals often experience long waiting times due to high patient demand.
+Public healthcare is subsidised through the Social Security Institution (SGK).
+If you are employed in Turkey, your employer automatically covers you; if you are unemployed, you can apply to join the scheme voluntarily after residing in Turkey for one year.
+SGK provides access to government hospitals and some private facilities at discounted rates, although public institutions often contend with high patient demand.

-Many long-term residents choose a mix of SGK and private health insurance to balance affordability and access to high-quality medical care.
-Private insurance plans vary in coverage but typically include access to a wider network of hospitals, reduced waiting times, and additional elective treatments.
+Many long-term residents choose a mix of SGK and private health insurance to balance affordability with access to premium care.
+Private plans vary, but typically include access to a wider network of hospitals and reduced waiting times.

 Healthcare and Health Insurance in Istanbul